Welcome to the Cycle Advocacy Network, we’re angling for change

 “I’m not actually much of a cycle campaigner.
 I know very little about it, and I hardly have any spare time.”

-It was a set-up well suited to the terrain of local cycling campaigning, but in recent years the organisation has known that the status quo was creaking - the terrain is changing.
-As many of us know, when you're cycling over different terrain you have to tweak your bike's set-up accordingly in order to get the best result.
+It was a set-up well suited to the terrain of local cycling campaigning, but in recent years the organisation has realised that the terrain is changing.
+As many of us know, when you’re cycling over different terrain you have to tweak your bike’s set-up accordingly in order to get the best result.